moby/moby/experimental/docker-stacks.md

 ## Overview

-Docker Stacks are an experimental feature introduced in Docker 1.12, alongside the new concepts of Swarms and Services inside the Engine.
+Docker Stacks are an experimental feature introduced in Docker 1.12, alongside the concept of swarm mode, and Nodes and Services in the Engine API.

 A Dockerfile can be built into an image, and containers can be created from that image.
-Similarly, a docker-compose.yml can be built into a **bundle**, and **stacks** can be created from that bundle.
+Similarly, a docker-compose.yml can be built into a **distributed application bundle**, and **stacks** can be created from that bundle.
 In that sense, the bundle is a multi-services distributable image format.

-As of 1.12, the feature is introduced as experimental, and Docker Engine doesn't support distribution of bundles.
+As of Docker 1.12, the feature is experimental.
+Neither Docker Engine nor the Docker Registry support distribution of bundles.

 ## Producing a bundle